-For a couple with children, where could you have a whole weekend of full entertainment for £50 per adult?
-All children under 16 are free when booked at the same time as adult ticket, includes optional camping from Thursday 23rd May till Bank Holiday Monday 27th May (you can also go off and on site as you wish)
+HAVE A STAYCATION -For a couple with children, where could you have a whole weekend of full entertainment for £65 per adult.
+All children under 16 are free when booked at the same time as adult ticket, includes optional camping from Thursday 16th September to Monday 20th September (you can also go off and on site as you wish)

-Live music from 6.30 Friday 24th May through till Sunday 11 pm on the 26th May, a mixture of Rock, Soul, Brit pop, Glam Rock, Folk, Northern Soul, Reggae, Ska.
-2 Tone and Blues in three large marquees.
+Live music from 5.00pm Friday through till Sunday 11 pm, a mixture of Rock, Soul, Brit pop, Glam Rock, Folk, Northern Soul, Reggae, Ska.
+2 Tone and Blues .
+All stages are situated in large marquees.

 KEEPING CHILDREN SAFE AT FESTIVALS

 We are running a Child Registration Scheme at the Staffs Fest please go to Staffs Fest site office the entrance to the Main Arena on arrival and fill out a form

 We have kindly been allowed to share this information from www.festivalkidz.com

 Being lost can be absolutely terrifying for young children (and parents) so getting reunited as swiftly as possible is really important.
 And although you know they will be OK in the end, the experience can still be pretty traumatic even if it’s only a few moments.
 Rest assured that at any decent family-friendly festival, staff and stewards should be fully trained to deal with a missing child situation – in fact often it’s all over so quickly the children are unaware they had even been lost (the parent will be a gibbering wreck though!)

 Please read our fantastic guest blog from festival welfare expert and Angel Gardens founder, Angel Sam, with all her tips and a full explanation of what goes on behind the scenes when children are separated from their parents at festivals.